Home

 We are having plenty of snow this winter.
 There is good sleighing now and still snowing.
 If you was here you & Ernest could have fine times coasting on the hill side.
 Pa made Ernest a nice sled.
 He is out with it near all the time.

 Ernest's mother resided at Willow Crossing, between Greensburg and Youngwood, Westmoreland County, PA.
 Likely through his mother, Ernest learned that jobs were available there on the Pennsylvania Railroad.
 He then moved in with his mother, step-father and half-siblings and obtained employment as a brakeman with the company.
-Seen here is a rare old postcard photograph of the Pennsy station in Greensburg.

 Ernest met his future wife, Edith Naoma Erwin (1899-1984), when his brother Arnold Overholt married Edith's sister Violet.
-Edith and Violet were natives of Otelia, PA and the daughters of George B.M. and Charlotte (Parsons) Erwin.
-Ernest would take Edith and her friends Nellie and Sadie (surnames unknown) out for a ride after Sunday church services.
+Edith and Violet were natives of Otelia, Huntingdon County, PA, and the daughters of George B.M. and Charlotte (Parsons) Erwin.

-On Aug.
-9, 1924, Ernest and Edith were married.
-They went on to have four children – Earl E. Minerd, Milton E. Minerd, Charlotte Dunham and Nellie Rae Minerd.
+Ernest and Edith went on to have four children – Earl E. Minerd, Milton Ernest Minerd, Charlotte Dunham and Nellie Rae Minerd.
 Sadly, Nellie Rae died in infancy.

 The Minerds resided at 301 North Sixth Street in Youngwood.
 It's said that Ernest "disliked eating chicken because that was all he ever ate growing up."
 They also bought their one and only automobile, a Maxwell.